-Number Issue / recommendation Addressee s / relevant stakeholder s Remark Assess ment of follow- up ERPB recommendations on SCT-SDD p ost migration is ssues made in December 2014 ERPB/2014/rec3 It is recommended to follow up with EU Member States and take appropriate action to ensure the enforcement of EU law related to payment accessibility as stipulated in Article 9, Regulation EU (No) 260/2012.
-European Commission and Member States The subject of IBAN discrimination has been addressed at each meeting of the EU SEPA Forum and CEGBPI since December 2014.
-In these meetings Member States were informed of complaints received by the Commission in relation to IBAN discrimination and asked to take all necessary measures including by ensuring that designated competent authorities are competent for Payment Services Providers (PSPs) and Payment Services Users (PSUs) as a number of Member States misinterpreted Regulation 260/2012 and did not designate competent authorities with responsibility for payment service users.
-The SEPA implementation report adopted by the Commission in November 2017 comprehensively reviews the application of the Regulation in the 28 Member States and insists on the need for a continued fight against IBAN discrimination.
+ERPB recommendations on SCT-SDD post migration issues made in December 2014

+ERPB/2014/rec3: It is recommended to follow up with EU Member States and take appropriate action to ensure the enforcement of EU law related to payment accessibility as stipulated in Article 9, Regulation EU (No) 260/2012.

+Addressed to: European Commission and Member States

+Status: The SEPA implementation report adopted by the Commission in November 2017 comprehensively reviews the application of the Regulation in the 28 Member States and insists on the need for a continued fight against IBAN discrimination.
 All but three EU MS have now correctly implemented the provisions on competent authorities for PSUs (no IBAN discrimination cases have been reported in those countries).
-The Commission is in contact with these member states to remedy the situation.
-Yellow the ERPB urges national competent authorities to increase their efforts to tackle IBAN-discrimination and resolve complaints by consumers in a timely manner.
+The Commission has launched infringement cases against all three Member States is in contact with these member states to remedy the situation.

+An assessment by the ESCB in the second half of 2018 notes that IBAN discrimination is still an ongoing issue and the ERPB urges national competent authorities to increase their efforts to tackle IBAN-discrimination and resolve complaints by consumers in a timely manner.
+The lack of action by competent authorities in several other Member States is being addressed by the Commission through a procedure called "EU-Pilot" which allows for direct communication between the Commission and the Member state concerned and is the last step before an infringement case is launched (if needed).

 Awareness and information on complaint procedures in each member state should also be improved.
 The assessment of the recommendation should thus remain yellow.

+Assessment of follow-up: Yellow

-ERPB/2014/rec8 It is recommended to investigate possible alternatives to meet the extended structured and unstructured remittance information demands from corporate PSUs EPC and the EPC's Scheme End User Forum At their first meetings in the 3rd quarter of 2015, the SEUF and the ESTF had been asked for their position on this topic.
+ERPB/2014/rec8: It is recommended to investigate possible alternatives to meet the extended structured and unstructured remittance information demands from corporate PSUs.

+Addressed to: EPC and the EPC's Scheme End User Forum

+Status: At their first meetings in the 3rd quarter of 2015, the SEUF and the ESTF had been asked for their position on this topic.

 The views among members of the ESTF and SEUF were divided on the EPC 2014 change request to only transmit the storage localization of the additional customer-to-customer information in the payment message whereby the additional information itself could be extracted from a "cloud" environment.

 The ESTF and SEUF suggestions ranged between an increased number of permitted blocks of 140 characters in combination with a cloud solution, and a first block for 140 unstructured characters with a considerable number of structured character blocks.

 End January 2016, the EPC received internal input from the national PSP communities on the need to extend the current 140 character limitation for remittance information in under the EPC schemes and if so, how many extra (blocks of) characters.

+2 Based on feedback from the relevant (addressed) stakeholders

 The EPC concluded there was no need to extend the number of characters for remittance information.

 The EPC resubmitted its 2014 change request for public consultation for the 2016 EPC SEPA rulebook change management cycle.

 2016 change requests from the European Association of Corporate Treasurers on this matter had been received as well and were also included in the public consultation.
-The comments from the 2016 public consultation.

 The comments from the 2016 public consultation and the positions from the two EPC Stakeholder Fora on the various change requests were divided.

 Based on this difference in views, the SMB decided not to make any change related to remittance information in the 2017 rulebooks.

-Blue i. have or had more than 140 characters in remittance information foreseen in their legacy credit transfer and direct debit schemes ii. currently need extra remittance information under the EPC schemes.
-They had to indicate which customer segments desire such extra information.
+In the first quarter of 2017, the EPC collected again input from the national PSP communities to know whether these communities: